King's Park F.C.: History

 The club was established in 1875 in the King's Park area of Stirling, although they did not stay long in this locality.
 They first entered the Scottish Cup in the 1879–80 season.
 Their best performance in that competition was in 1894–95 when they reached the quarter finals, losing 4–2 to Hearts.

 King's Park were founder members of the Scottish Football Alliance, a rival of sorts of the SFL, in 1891 but left after one season.
 They moved between various more minor leagues for several seasons before entering the re-established Central Football League in 1909, retaining their membership of this division until 1921 (barring a brief hiatus during the First World War when they did not compete).
 At this point King's Park, along with most of their fellow Central league clubs, were invited to join the newly established Second Division of the SFL.

 Their finest season came in 1927–28, when they just missed promotion by one point.
 Their record victory was in a 12–2 league victory against Forfar Athletic on 2 January 1930.
 In this game Jim Dyet scored eight of the club's goals, a feat made all the more remarkable by the fact that it was his debut for the club.
-Indeed, Dyet's feat stands as British record for goals on a debut to this day.
+Indeed, Dyet's feat stands as the British record for goals on a debut to this day.
 The club's other great goalscorer of the 1930s was Alex Haddow, who hit five consecutive league hat-tricks in January and February 1932.
-Although overall they failed to make much impact on the league.
-However, they were four times winners of the Stirlingshire Cup.
+Although overall they failed to make much impact on the league, they were four times winners of the Stirlingshire Cup.

 Although a middle-ranking Second Division club King's Park did at times make the headlines.
 Their league game against Dundee Hibernian on 20 October 1923 would be the last game that club would play under that name, they were renamed Dundee United two days later.
 The club became the centre of controversy in 1927 when a newspaper report suggested that their next opponents Clydebank were about to go out of business and as a consequence the attendance at the match was minimal.
-As a consequence King's Park held back Clydebank's cut of the gate until the Scottish League intervened.
+As a consequence, King's Park held back Clydebank's cut of the gate until the Scottish League intervened.
 Although the issue was resolved it helped to increase support amongst the League administrators for cutting the number of clubs due to their volatile status.